LuanaMartelli/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/README.md

    everything is well describle.

 ### <a name="paragraph3"></a>Task 2: Add a tool to manage membership in the web server cluster

-> In this task, we will focus on how to make our infrastructure more flexible so that we can dynamically add and remove web servers.
-To achieve this goal, we will use a tool that allows each node to know which other nodes exist at any given time.
+> In this task, we will focus on how to make our infrastructure more
+>   flexible so that we can dynamically add and remove web servers.
+To
+>   achieve this goal, we will use a tool that allows each node to know

-**Deliverables**:
+>   which other nodes exist at any given time.

+<b>Deliverables</b>:

-1. __Provide the docker log output for each of the containers: `ha`, `s1` and `s2`.__
+1. <b>Provide the docker log output for each of the containers: `ha`, `s1` and `s2`.</b>

    We run the HAProxy first.
 The logs are avaliables under the folder /logs/task2/Ha_Start_First/

    The details of the output are not shown here, as they are too big.

-2. __Give the answer to the question about the existing problem with the current solution.__
+2. <b>Give the answer to the question about the existing problem with the current solution.</b>

    The problem is that for now, a node must join a node that is already existing.
    If not, it will create its own cluster.
 In our case, we need to run haproxy first.
    If you do not, the child nodes will not be linked to it.

-3. __Give an explanation on how `Serf` is working.
+3. <b>Give an explanation on how `Serf` is working.
 Read the official website to get more details about the `GOSSIP` protocol used in `Serf`.
-Try to find other solutions that can be used to solve similar situations where we need some auto-discovery mechanism.__
+Try to find other solutions that can be used to solve similar situations where we need some auto-discovery mechanism.</b>

    Serf is a tool for cluster membership, as it is said in documentation.
    Basically, it stores every nodes in one cluster and creates a network